 In general, drivers must obey the posted speed limit and allow a safe following distance between them and the car in front of them.
 You never know when there is a hazard on the road that a front driver must brake to avoid.
 If a driver follows too closely to the car in front of them, they might not have time to stop themselves to avoid an accident.

 There is even more reason to allow for a safe following distance in areas with unpredictable weather.
 Drivers need extra room to come to a complete stop in the rain, sleet, ice, or snow.
-One driver might brake more often in adverse weather, and the rear driver might need longer stopping distance to avoid sliding.
+One driver might brake more often in adverse weather, and the rear driver might need a longer stopping distance to avoid sliding.

 Three-car accidents will usually have similar injuries to rear-end crashes.